The Differential Impact of Learning Experiences on International Student Satisfaction and Institutional Recommendation

-Keywords:international students, learning experience, institutional recommendation, satisfaction surveys, international student experience
+Keywords:international students, learning experience, learning recommendation, satisfaction surveys, student re

 Andrade, M. S. (2006).
 International students in English-speaking universities: Adjustment factors.
 Journal of Research in International Education, 5(2), 131–154. https://doi.org/10.1177/1475240906065589

 Andridge, R. R., & Little, R. J. A. (2010, April).
 A review of hot deck imputation for survey non-response.
 International Statistical Review, 78, 40–64. https://doi.org/10.1111/j.1751-5823.2010.00103.x

 Arkoudis, S., Watty, K., Baik, C., Yu, X., Borland, H., Chang, S., Lang, I., Lang, J., & Pearce, A. (2013).
 Finding common ground: Enhancing interaction between domestic and international students in higher education.
 Teaching in Higher Education, 18(3), 222–235. https://doi.org/10.1080/13562517.2012.719156

 Arndt, J. (1967).
 Role of product-related conversations in the diffusion of a new product.
 Journal of Marketing Research, 4(3), 291–295. https://doi.org/10.2307/3149462

 Asare-Nuamah, P. (2017).
 International students’ satisfaction: Assessing the determinants of satisfaction.
 Higher Education for the Future, 4(1), 44–59. https://doi.org/10.1177/2347631116681213

 Babakus, E., Ferguson, C. E., & Joreskog, K. G. (1987).
 The sensitivity of confirmatory maximum likelihood factor analysis to violations of measurement scale and distributional assumptions.
 Journal of Marketing Research, 24(2), 222–228. https://doi.org/10.2307/3151512